 Individual fingers can be grabbed, peeled off, and quickly snapped backwards or sideways to break out of grabs and holds, for an escape with a built-in atemi.
-The fingers contain numerous small long bones, which can easily be broken by strikes from lateral directions to induce pain.
-If the opponent's hand is not incapacitated, it's grip and dexterity will be severely reduced, leaving the opponent unable or less able to use grabs, weapons, or tools.
+The fingers contain numerous small long bones, which can easily be broken with strikes from lateral directions.
+If these do not incapacitate the opponent's hand, it will severely reduce their grip and dexterity, rendering them unable or less able to use grabs, weapons, or tools.

-The lowermost (i.e., the 11th and 12th) pairs of ribs are structurally weak because they have a "floating" end which does not connect to the sternum, or its cartilage.
+The lowermost (i.e., the 11th and 12th) pairs of ribs are structurally weak because their "floating" end does not connect to the sternum, or its cartilage.
 Powerful attacks to the floating ribs can result in:

 The hydrostatic shock from a strike to the floating ribs can rupture the opponent's kidney.
-Broken floating rib rib fragments can lacerate the kidneys, resulting in weeks of mandatory bed rest to recover from peritonitis, extreme pain, bloody urine, coma, and possibly death.
+Broken floating rib fragments can lacerate the kidneys, resulting in weeks of mandatory bed rest to recover from peritonitis.
+Extreme pain, bloody urine, coma, and possible death will also result.

 Glancing blows to the floating ribs can tear the membranes holding the kidney in place, causing internal bleeding and a possible bend or kink in the urethra, causing urethral blockage, infection, and possible death.

-Additionally, shattered rib fragments can pierce the diaphragm, resulting in short, quick, "shallow" breathing as the body restricts diaphragm motion to prevent further piercing.
-Internal bleeding will irritate the diaphragm and cause painful hiccuping.
+Shattered rib fragments can pierce the diaphragm, resulting in short, quick, "shallow" breathing as the body restricts diaphragm motion to prevent further piercing.
+Internal bleeding will irritate the diaphragm and cause painful hiccupping.
 This restricted air intake can lead to asphyxia-induced unconsciousness, coma, and death.

 There is a tendency to miss the floating ribs and strike higher up on the chest.
 This can break the short ribs (i.e., the 8th, 9th, and 10th ribs), creating sharpened bone fragments which can resulted in punctured or collapsed lungs.
 Collapsed lungs can cause shortness of breath, painful breathing, dizziness, irregular heartbeat, coma, and possibly death.

 The inner wrist contains many nerves, tendons, and major blood vessels which control and feed the hand.
-These are all close to the surface, in a region where there is little muscle tissue to cushion impacts.
-Striking these tendons can cause their hands to involuntarily open, which can be exploited to disarm attackers.
-Powerful strike to this area will cause wrist sprains.
+All of these are close to the surface, in a region where there is little muscle tissue to cushion impacts.
+Striking the inner wrist can involuntarily open its hand; this can be exploited to disarm attackers.
+Powerful strikes to this area causes wrist sprains.
 Radius and/or ulna fractures are possible.
 Both of these injuries will cause pain, swelling, and a greatly weakened grip.

 The solar plexus is a large nerve cluster located where the rib cage (thorax) and abdomen meet.
 The solar plexus is oriented along the centerline, behind the diaphragm, in front of the first lumbar vertebrae.
-The nerves controlling many major organs emanate out of the spinal cord at this point, like rays from the sun.
-While martial artists frequently attack the solar plexus, they are not attacking that nerve cluster per se; they are just attacking its general location.
-Attacks to this region can have a number of deleterious effects on the opponent's major organs, as described below:
+The nerves controlling many major organs emanate from the spinal cord at this point, like rays from the sun (thus, the name).
+Martial artists typically do not attacking this nerve cluster per se; they attack its general location, because attacks to this region can have a number of adverse effects on the opponent's major organs, as described below:

 Blows to to solar plexus can send the diaphragm into Charley Horse-like spasms.
-While the intercostal muscles ("rib meat") will function as a redundant diaphragm in this emergency, these muscles are inefficient and will quickly tire, leading to respiratory paralysis (i.e., "getting the wind knocked out of you").
+While the intercostal muscles ("rib meat") will function as a redundant diaphragm in this emergency, these muscles are inefficient and will quickly tire, leading to respiratory paralysis which "knocks the wind out" of the opponent.
 Complete incapacitation for 1-2 minutes will likely result, spelling doom in an altercation.
 Lapsing into asphyxia-induced unconsciousness from such a blow is unlikely, but possible.

 Experience indicates that respiratory paralysis mostly occurs when opponents are struck during inhalation.
 As such, all inhalations must be sharp and quick, to minimize this vulnerability.

 Attacks to the solar plexus can damage and/or rupture various organs, depending on the attack's angle and force.
-The opponent will enter shock from the blood loss, vomiting, and influx of different organ fluids entering the abdominal cavity.
-Unconsciousness can result, and if so, it will often lead to death before the damage can be surgically corrected.
+Any of these cause shock from blood loss, vomiting, and an influx of organ fluids into the abdominal cavity.
+Unconsciousness can result, and if so, will often lead to death before the damage can be surgically corrected.
 The jarring shock of a powerful solar plexus attack can tear lung tissue, leading to short and painful breathing.

 Straight attacks to the solar plexus cause the lumbar vertebrae to act as an anvil or chopping block, vectoring all of the attack's power into deforming and possibly rupturing the pancreas, duodenum, and/or aorta.
 While any organ rupture causes internal bleeding, ruptured aortas commonly result in fatal hemorrhaging.

 A strike at the opponent's solar plexus, angled towards their left can compress and rupture the opponent's stomach and duodenum.
-Without surgery, uncontrollable hiccuping, gastrointestinal disturbances, vomiting, shock, and eventually death will result as the body cavity is filled with, and eventually dissolved by, a mixture of blood and stomach acid.
+Without surgery, uncontrollable hiccupping, gastrointestinal disturbances, vomiting, shock, and eventually death will result as the body cavity is filled with, and eventually dissolved by, a mixture of blood and stomach acid.
 Additional compression many bruise or rupture the spleen.
-If bruised, the spleen will weaken, and could spontaneously rupture at some point within the next 2 years.
-A ruptured spleen will cause death from massive hemorrhaging within 48 hours.
+A bruised spleen will weaken, and carry a 2-year spontaneous rupture risk.
+Ruptured spleens cause death from massive hemorrhaging within 48 hours.

-A strike at the opponent's solar plexus, angled towards their left can compress and rupture the opponent's liver and gallbladder.
-Without surgery, uncontrollable hiccuping, gastrointestinal disturbances, vomiting, shock, and eventually death will result as the body cavity is filled with, and eventually dissolved by, a mixture of blood and bile.
+A strike at the opponent's solar plexus, angled towards their right can compress and rupture the opponent's liver and gallbladder.
+Without surgery, uncontrollable hiccupping, gastrointestinal disturbances, vomiting, shock, and eventually death will result as the body cavity is filled with, and eventually dissolved by, a mixture of blood and bile.

-Attacks to the spine should be viewed as a weapon-of-last-resort due to their dire consequences:
+Attacking the spine is a last-resort option due to its dire consequences:

 Powerful strikes to the upper back (i.e., between the shoulder blades) can crush or dislocate the thoracic vertebra, lacerating or sheering the spinal cord leading to limited or full paraplegia, urinary and fecal incontinence, and sexual dysfunction.
 Neurogenic shock is possible, and potentially fatal.
 In general, the higher such an injury occurs, the more profound its effects will be.